ilvkai/view-synthesis-for-vehicles/README.md

 # Pose-based View Synthesis for Vehicles: a Perspective Aware Method
-This repo is based on pose-gan [https://github.com/AliaksandrSiarohin/pose-gan], which is an excellent work of person pose transfer.
+This repo is based on pose-gan [https://github.com/AliaksandrSiarohin/pose-gan], which is an excellent work for person pose transfer.
 ### Requirment
 * python2.7
 * Numpy